Category:401 Bituminous Base and Pavement

 See Transverse Joints and Longitudinal Joints in Paving Operations.

-The minimum density requirement of all traveled way pavement within 8 in. of a longitudinal joint is 90.0%.
-This includes the pavement on the traveled way side of a shoulder joint.
+The minimum density requirement of all traveled way pavement within 8 in. of an unconfined longitudinal joint is 90.0%.
+This includes the pavement on the traveled way side of an unconfined shoulder joint.
 Once the contractor establishes a roller pattern that produces the required density, testing may be waived if no deficient cores are found in the first 25 percent of production with approval from the RE.
 Density testing will again be required at any time that changes in the material, mix temperatures, or roller pattern are made.
 Pay adjustments due to longitudinal joint density apply to the production period from which the cores are obtained and to the full width of the lane.

 'Compaction (Sec 401.7.8)